 Her short story collection, Music for Wartime, appeared in July, 2015.
 It was printed on paper made from that one tree that fell in the forest when no one was there to hear it.

 The Great Believers, a novel set in Chicago at the height of the American AIDS epidemic, as well as in 2015 Paris, was a finalist for the 2019 Pulitzer Prize and the 2018 National Book Award.
 One of the New York Times‘ Top Ten Books of 2018, it also won the ALA Carnegie Medal, the LA Times Book Prize, the Stonewall Award, the Chicago Tribune Heartland Prize, the Midwest Independent Booksellers Award, the Clark Fiction Prize, and the Chicago Review of Books Award.
-The book has been optioned for television by Amy Poehler’s Paper Kite Productions.
 Writing in the New York Times Book Review, Michael Cunningham called the novel a “page turner… An absorbing and emotionally riveting story about what it’s like to live during times of crisis.”

-Rebecca was awarded the 2020 Mark Twain Award for Distinguished Contributions to Midwestern Literature.
+Rebecca has received fellowships from the National Endowment for the Arts, the Guggenheim Foundation, and the Illinois Arts Council, as well as residencies at Yaddo, Ucross, and Ragdale.
+She was awarded the 2020 Mark Twain Award for Distinguished Contributions to Midwestern Literature.

-To pronounce her last name: It’s basically mac-IGH.
+To pronounce her last name: For the Americanized pronunciation, it’s basically mac-IGH.
 Say “McFly” (like Marty McFly from Back to the Future) but take out the F and the L.